 Does Mucuna pruriens Affect the Effects of Stress?

 Ayurvedic tradition uses Mucuna pruriens to positively promote mental health and stress response.
 A study involving 120 men who suffered from psychological stress reported that supplementation with Mucuna significantly eased stress.
-Oddly enough, the men also had fertility issues and supplementation appeared to promote sperm quality and count.
 Researchers also concluded that Mucuna pruriens reactivates the antioxidant defense system, an essential biological mechanism necessary for maintaining homeostasis within the body.

 Is a Therapy for Parkinson’s Disease on the Horizon?